pivotal-cf/docs-rabbitmq-staging/README.md

 [docs-staging-deploy]: https://wings.concourse.ci/teams/cf-docs/pipelines/cf-services?groups=rabbitmq
 [docs-staging]:        http://docs-pcf-staging.cfapps.io/rabbitmq-cf/

+### Style Sheet

+Use this section to specify spelling of special words for RabbitMQ for PCF:

++ on-demand plan
++ shared-VM plan
++ dedicated-VM plan

 ### Making Your Documentation Changes Live

 Click the deploy button in the pipeline!
 Living the dream :-D